Announcements

 Project Study Area

-The TSP streams (Lamberton Tributary, Bel Pre Tributary, and Sligo Creek) largely flow through forested parkland but are incised and have degraded instream habitat.
+The Recommended Plan includes Bel Pre Creek and Lamberton Creek, which largely flow through forested parkland but are incised and have degraded instream habitat.
 The streams have reduced stream/floodplain connection from conditions several decades ago, causing loss of ecosystem function and floodplain wetlands habitats.
 Water quality and habitat in the Anacostia River watershed are degraded as a result of anthropogenic alterations to the natural landscape.
 Additionally, fish blockages in the watershed prevent movement of resident and catadromous fish.

 Bel Pre